Register-it/auction-server/README.md

 Auction Server
 ---------------

-GraphQL Server to be used as a backend for an application of auctions.
+GraphQL Server to be used as a backend for an auction application.